67hz/tmuxedo/README.md

 * A minimal vim setup for C/C++/x86_64 dev

-For color scheme, see [vim-cobra](https://github.com/67hz/vim-cobra)
+For vim color scheme, see [cobra](https://github.com/67hz/vim-cobra)